huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Starbucks
 - [x] KFC

-#### What do two magnets of the same pole do when clsoe to one another?
+#### What do two magnets of the same pole do when close to one another?

 - [ ] Do-si-do
 - [ ] Sleep